January 22, 2019 | Authored by: Michael Isaacs

 Merchants hang brightly colored signs to advertise discounts, which are applied directly at the register.
 In the digital world, discounts are typically provided through discount codes that are generated and distributed via electronic and printed media.
 To track the success of large campaigns, and to meet demand, merchants often need to generate literally millions of discount codes on the fly.

-Imagine a competing subscription service catches you unaware and launches a new campaign that threatens to inflict considerable damage to your business.
+Imagine a competing subscription service that catches you unaware and launches a new campaign that threatens to inflict considerable damage to your business.
 Do you have the means to be responsive and proactive?

 To compete successfully, you need to be able to hit back fast with a matching campaign in size and gusto.
 Therefore, merchants and service providers must have the ability to create new pricing within minutes and generate millions of coupon codes to support the campaign without being dependent on either third-party vendors or lengthy IT processes.